RajatJangra2653/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 In this lab, you have completed:

-- Use an Azure Cosmos DB SQL API account and configure the SDK project.
+- Used an Azure Cosmos DB SQL API account and configure the SDK project.
-- Creating a transactional batch.
+- Created a transactional batch.
-- Creating an errant transactional batch.
+- Created an errant transactional batch.

 ### You have successfully completed the lab